staifmatej/staifmatej/README.md

 - A free chess analysis and statistics platform that I designed, built and run on my own.
   It works with chess.com, lichess.org, or a pasted PGN.
-You get free game reviews by simply entering your username, plus tactics puzzles, blunder puzzles generated from your own mistakes, 10 bots rated from 200 to 2000 ELO, Opponent prep (enter any username and the bot will imitate that player's full style, from the opening through the middlegame to the endgame, and it also matches their playing strength), advanced statistics from your own games, crazy puzzles (a fun way to improve), and much more.
+You get free game reviews by simply entering your username, plus tactics puzzles, blunder puzzles generated from your own mistakes, 10 bots rated from 200 to 2000 ELO, opponent prep (enter any username and the bot will imitate that player's full style, from the opening through the middlegame to the endgame, and it also matches their playing strength), advanced statistics from your own games, crazy puzzles (a fun way to improve), and much more.
 The site is available in 18